Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Scope

-Graduates can establish private practices, work in hospitals, or specialize further in fields like Orthodontics or Oral Surgery.
+Graduates can establish private practices, work in hospitals, or specialise further in fields like Orthodontics or Oral Surgery.
 With growing awareness of dental health, BDS professionals are in increasing demand globally.

 3. BAMS (Bachelor of Ayurvedic Medicine and Surgery)